 P. Palmater, “Canada: As Long as the Grass Grows and Rivers Flow” in A Bold Vision: Women Leaders Imagining Canada’s Future (Charlottetown, PEI: Women’s Network Inc., 2014) 251.

 P. Palmater, “Feathers vs. Guns” in Rabble’s Best of Rabble 2013 (Toronto: Rabble, 2014).

 P. Palmater, “Why Are We Idle No More?”, in the Kino-nda-niimi Collective ed., The Winter We Danced: Voices from the Past, the Future and the Idle No More Movement (Winnipeg, Arbeiter Ring Publishing, 2014) 37.

-P. Palmater, “Genocide, Indian Policy and the Legislated Elimination of Indians in Canada” (2014) Aboriginal Policy Studies Journal.
+P. Palmater, “Genocide, Indian Policy and the Legislated Elimination of Indians in Canada”, external link, opens in new window (2014) Aboriginal Policy Studies Journal.

 P. Palmater, “Matnm tel-Mi’kmawi: I’m Fighting for my Mi’kmaw Identity ” (2013) XXXIII vol. 1 Canadian Journal of Native Studies 147.

 P. Palmater, “Harper’s Indigenous Manifesto: Erasing Canada’s Indigenous Communities” in Rabble’s Best of Rabble 2012 (Toronto: Rabble, 2013).

 P. Palmater, “Unbelievable but Undeniable: Genocide in Canada” in Rabble’s Best of Rabble.ca 2011